 It’s a good idea to start saving once you’re earning a sufficient amount, but there are other options to think about when you have some spare cash……. apart from spending it all! 😉

-Is it worth saving when today’s interest rates are so low?
+Is it worth saving even when interest rates are low?
 Should you pay off debts first?
 Would it be better to put money into a pension?
 Should you invest rather than save?
 This section looks at some of the considerations, to help you decide.
 Always get independent, professional advice for your particular situation.

 Low Interest Rates – is it Worth Saving?